K-StateLibrariesIT/converto/README.md

 The html produced can be dropped right into a web page in a wcms.
 The css and js is completely self-contained as internal.

+Designed to be quick and easy; something that could be emailed to another staff member to allow them to make changes to a page in someone else's wcms without their needing to know anything about how the webcode works.
+Works out of a web browser, so they don't need access to any additional software or even the shell anywhere.

 Licensed under Creative Commons non-commercial share alike open source license